|Fast Facts on the Sega Model 3|

 The Model 3 hardware is very different to the Model 1 and Model 2 boards which preceeded it.
 It was desinged with one purpose in mind - to push as many textured polygons as possible for as least money as possible.
 Upon release, the Model 3 board was more powerful than any other arcade platform on the market, as well as any home console or computer.

 The Model 3 board went through a series of delays which frustrated Sega.
-Despite success with the previous generations of arcade harwdare, Lockheed Martin, mainly responsible for the graphics processors, were unable to finalise the specifications of the board until mid-way into 1996 - Sega had planned to release the board in late 1995 along with three games, one of which, Indy 500, was reportedly downgraded to Model 2 hardware thanks to the troubles.
-Scud Race and Virtua Fighter 3 debuted as the first two Model 3 games, and the board was officially supported until 1999 to make room for the Sega NAOMI and its successors.
+Despite success with the previous generations of arcade hardware, Lockheed Martin, mainly responsible for the graphics processors, were unable to finalise the specifications of the board until mid-way into 1996 - Sega had planned to release the board in late 1995 along with three games, one of which, Indy 500, was reportedly downgraded to Model 2 hardware thanks to the troubles.
+Virtua Fighter 3 and then Scud Race debuted as the first two Model 3 games, and the board was officially supported until 1999 to make room for the Sega NAOMI and its successors.

 |Sega Arcade Boards|

 |Z80-based||Sega VIC Dual | Sega G80 | VCO Object | Sega Zaxxon hardware | Sega LaserDisc hardware | Sega Appoooh hardware | Sega Gigas hardware | Sega Sharp Shooter hardware | Sega Space Position hardware|

 Sega Shooting Zone System (MAME alias for Sega Sharp Shooter Hardware; which name is correct?)